Piya Ka Aangan

-Piya Ka Aangan is a drama series based on the story of Shlok and Swati falling in love.
+Piya Ka Aangan is an Indian drama series based on the story of Shlok and Swati falling in love.
 Swati was initially married to Shlok's elder brother Sameer, who was killed by the main antagonist Vicky Bajaj.
 Due to circumstances Shlok had to marry Swati without her consent to save her from Vicky Bajaj.
 The story deals with how they fall in love with each other and how they face their families.
 The series premiered on 16 February 2009.